-Disabled / Non-disabled annuitants: We provide curves for disabled retirees separate from annuitants.
+- Disabled / Non-disabled annuitants: We provide curves for disabled retirees separate from annuitants.
 The disabled curves are based on records for participants who were eligible for disability provisions.
 The annuitant curves are based on data of individuals marked as non-disabled, and so will generally reflect annuitants who were not eligible for disability provisions.
-Users should be aware that:

-- if their plan does not record if a participant was eligible for disability provisions then the annuitant curves may slightly under-state the likely mortality rates of the plan. - There is a variety of definitions used by plans in determining disability provisions and as such the disabled retiree curves reflect the average level of provision across the plans in our data.
-For individual plans the eligibility criteria may therefore differ to that implicit in our model - Very high benefits: If a plan has extremely high benefits, for example is focussed on the executive management then it is likely that the plan will find its liabilities highly concentrated in our top pension band.
+Users should be aware that: - if their plan does not record if a participant was eligible for disability provisions then the annuitant curves may slightly under-state the likely mortality rates of the plan. - There is a variety of definitions used by plans in determining disability provisions and as such the disabled retiree curves reflect the average level of provision across the plans in our data.
+For individual plans the eligibility criteria may therefore differ to that implicit in our model - Very high benefits: If a plan has extremely high benefits, for example is focused on the executive management then it is likely that the plan will find its liabilities highly concentrated in our top pension band.
 In such circumstances the plan's benefits may be skewed to larger benefits than seen on average in our top band and so may experience lighter mortality (higher life expectancies) than typical for that pension band.
-Where ZIP+4 information is available it will help mitigate this (as it is likely that the participant will also be in the top longevity groups).
+Where ZIP+4 information is available it will help mitigate this (as it is likely that the participant will also be in the top longevity groups). - Allowing for the COVID-19 pandemic: Different users of VitaCurves are likely to have differing views on the appropriate level of adjustment to make to baseline mortality in light of the pandemic, and how to combine these base tables with improvements to estimate mortality rates during the pandemic and post-pandemic periods.
+Therefore, rather than use the adjusted v2 CV22 curves, users may wish to apply their own adjustments to the v1 BAU CV22 curves depending on their exact approach.

-9 Want to know more?
+10 Want to know more?